opentext/appworks-js/README.md

 ###### FileDialogOptions
 Options to configure the file browser dialog
+- <b>defaultPath</b>: the file path at which the dialog should be opened
 - <b>multiSelections</b>: enable multiple file selection
 - <b>filters</b>: an array of [FileFilter](#filefilter) objects